- Self-organising Action for Food Equity (SAFE) covered 3 cities: Sheffield, Greater Manchester and Gothenburg

-- It aims to address the lack of understanding on how best to organise, harmonise and capitalise on the energy of separate food projects in each city
+- Addressing a lack of understanding on how best to organise, harmonise and capitalise on the energy of separate food projects in each city

-- It will learn, evaluate and share insights on how expertise and information in our urban food systems is collected, presented and shared using ‘digital infrastructure’
+- Goal: learn, evaluate and share insights on how expertise and information in our urban food systems is collected, presented and shared using ‘digital infrastructure’

-Sheffield, Greater Manchester and Gothenburg are at pivotal points regarding their food systems, as all at various stages of developing comprehensive food strategies.
-Numerous food based initiatives and networks exist in each city region.
-However, like most cities internationally, there is a lack of understanding on how best to organise, harmonise and capitalise on the energy of these separate projects.
+Sheffield, Greater Manchester and Gothenburg were at pivotal points regarding their food systems, each seeking to develop a comprehensive food strategy.
+Numerous food-based initiatives and networks existed in each city region.
+However, like most cities internationally, there was a lack of understanding on how best to organise, harmonise and capitalise on the energy of these separate projects.
 A significant barrier to such coordination is that food is a cross-cutting issue that spans social, ecological, economic, political, cultural, technical, and climatic arenas, and often falls through the cracks between different areas of urban responsibility.
+Stakeholders from across the North of England discussed some of the challenges at our Northern Food Network event in 2018, coorganised with Sustainable Food Cities:

 - Increase participation in initiatives which enhance food quality, affordability and accessibility